 Farmer Arthur Hoggett (James Cromwell) dances for Babe (Christine Cavanaugh) in order to cure him of a cold and wilted spirits.

-TM & © Universal (2012)
+TM & © Universal (1995)

-Cast: David Webb
+Cast: James Cromwell, David Webb

 Director: Chris Noonan

-Producer: Catherine Barber, Philip Hearnshaw, Bill Miller, George Miller, Doug Mitchell, Daphne Paris
+Producers: Catherine Barber, Philip Hearnshaw, Bill Miller, George Miller, Doug Mitchell, Daphne Paris

-Screenwriter: Dick King-Smith, George Miller, Chris Noonan
+Screenwriters: Dick King-Smith, George Miller, Chris Noonan

 WHO ARE WE?